 For a system to operate optimally, the operator must perform rapidly and efficiently.
-HSI dictates that decisions made with the operator in mind enhances a system and reduces long-term cost.
-There is command-and-control technology for the Patriot system that makes operating easier by the way data is shown on screens.
-It’s a warfighter machine interface, or WMI.
+HSI dictates that decisions made with the operator in mind enhance a system and reduce long-term cost.
+The warfighter machine interface, or WMI, is command-and-control technology for the Patriot system that makes operating easier by the way data is shown on screens.

 “We want gaming-style technology that looks and feels like what soldiers use in their free time,” Jones said.
 “The advanced technologies warfighters use to save lives in combat or other operational missions should be as intuitive as the technologies they use to play video games.”

 WMI reduces operator training time.
 It cuts long-term costs.
 And it’s what users want, reinforcing that membership has its privileges.